 - applies to all College staff, volunteers and contractors, whether or not they work in direct contact with students.
-It also applies to the College Board members where indicated; - applies in all physical and online environments used by students during or outside of school hours, including other locations provided by the College for a student's use (for example, a school camp) and those provided through third-party providers; - should be read together with our other child safety and wellbeing policies, procedures and codes - refer to the Related Policies below (section 9.00).
+It also applies to the College Board members where indicated; - applies in all physical and online environments used by students during or outside of school hours for school authorised activities (do you think we would make this clear?), including other locations provided by the College for a student's use (for example, a school camp) and those provided through third-party providers; - should be read together with our other child safety and wellbeing policies, procedures and codes refer to the Related Policies below (section 9.00).